Article updated on:

-There is no cure for ALS despite numerous clinical trials; current therapies are palliative and only extend survival a few months.
-This makes stem cell therapy is an attractive approach for ALS because it addresses the complex disease development through multiple mechanisms.
+Despite numerous clinical trials, there is no cure for ALS, aka Lou Gehrig's Disease; current therapies are palliative and only extend survival by a few months.
+Stem cell therapy is attractive for ALS because it addresses complex disease development through multiple mechanisms.

 Stem cell therapy may be a viable treatment option for ALS.
-Stem cells may be a viable solution to sustain and nurture diseased motor neurons.
+Stem cells may be feasible for sustaining and nurturing diseased motor neurons.
 (1)

 According to a recent study conducted by Goutman et al.

 “The premise of stem cell therapy for ALS aims to improve the diseased microenvironment.
 While stem cells are unable to replace diseased motor neurons directly, transplanted stem cells secrete neurotrophic factors and differentiate into supportive cells, such as astrocytes and microglia, generating a neuroprotective milieu that can slow degeneration of motor neurons.”
 (1)